lolmaus/branch/README.md

 ```

-### Ruby + branch equivalent
+#### Branch equivalent

-Mutexes are instantiated the moment they're first used and will persist throughuout the `Branch.new{ }` wrapper.
+Mutexes are instantiated automatically when they're first used and will persist throughuout the `Branch.new{ }` wrapper.

 ```ruby
 Branch.new do